wkirui/wkirui.github.io/_posts/2020-09-30-Deploying A Machine Learning Model Using Streamlit.md

 ```
 This will open a browser window to login into your account.

+#### 5. Create an App
-Then create a heroku app with the following code.
-This will create a random name by default which you can change later.
+Use the following code to create an ap.
+This will assign a random name by default which you can change later.
 ```
 heroku create
 ```